We've put our heads together to come up with our top 23 best places for brunch in the city centre and beyond. What do you think?

 The Koffee Pot, 84-86 Oldham St, Manchester M4 1LE

 Served from 10am till 3pm every day, the Common Brunch has received many accolades in the past including being mentioned in The Guardian’s ’50 Best Breakfasts in the UK’ and The Sunday Times’ ‘North West’s Best Brunch Spot’.
-The menu is rather impressive, with a slight Mexican twist that includes Tostadas, Frijoles on Toast and a brilliant Potato Hash.
-You can’t really go wrong here, and if you can manage to finish off their ‘Stephen Fry’-up and not feel like going back to bed for 2 days, you’re a better person than I.
+The menu is rather impressive, with a slight Mexican twist that includes Tostadas, Burritos and a brilliant Jumpin’ Jack Hash.
+You can’t really go wrong here, and if you can manage to finish off their Large Fry Up and not feel like going back to bed for 2 days, you’re a better person than I.

 Common, 39 Edge St, Manchester M4 1HW